-NOTICE

-- 1. Date of announcement 1st May 2024 - 2.
+NOTES NOTICE 1.
+Date of announcement 1st May 2025(a) (a) Insert date of placing of the notice which must be not less than 1 day before the date in (c) below 2.
 Each year the smaller authority's Annual Governance and Accountability Return (AGAR) needs to be reviewed by an external auditor appointed by Smaller Authorities' Audit Appointments Ltd. The unaudited AGAR has been published with this notice.
 As it has yet to be reviewed by the appointed auditor, it is subject to change as a result of that review.
 Any person interested has the right to inspect and make copies of the accounting records for the financial year to which the audit relates and all books, deeds, contracts, bills, vouchers, receipts and other documents relating to those records must be made available for inspection by any person interested.
-For the year ended 31 March 2024, these documents will be available on reasonable notice by application to:

-Mr David Wheal Parish Clerk Bishopstoke Parish Council BPC PO Box 716 Eastleigh SO50 0RG commencing on 3rd June 2024 and ending on 12th July 2024

-- 3. Local government electors and their representatives also have: - The opportunity to question the appointed auditor about the accounting records; and - The right to make an objection which concerns a matter in respect of which the appointed auditor could either make a public interest report or apply to the court for a declaration that an item of account is unlawful.
+For the year ended 31 March 2025, these documents will be available on reasonable notice by application to: (b) Insert name, position address/telephone number/ email address, as appropriate, of the Clerk or Mr David Wheal other person to which any person may Parish Clerk apply to inspect the accounts Bishopstoke Parish Council BPC, PO Box 716 (c) Insert date, which must be at least 1 day after the date of announcement in (a) Eastleigh above and at least 30 working days SO50 0RQ before the date appointed in (d) below commencing on (c) Tuesday 3rd June 2025 (d) The inspection period between (c) and (d) must be 30 working days and ending on (d) Monday 14th July 2025 inclusive and must include the first 10 working days of July.
+3. Local government electors and their representatives also have: The opportunity to question the appointed auditor about the accounting records; and The right to make an objection which concerns a matter in respect of which the appointed auditor could either make a public interest report or apply to the court for a declaration that an item of account is unlawful.
 Written notice of an objection must first be given to the auditor and a copy sent to the smaller authority.
 The appointed auditor can be contacted at the address in paragraph 4 below for this purpose between the above dates only.
 4. The smaller authority's AGAR is subject to review by the appointed auditor under the provisions of the Local Audit and Accountability Act 2014, the Accounts and Audit Regulations 2015 and the NAO's Code of Audit Practice 2015.
-The appointed auditor is:

-BDO LLP

-5. This announcement is made by Sophie Thorogood, Responsible Financial Officer to Bishopstoke Parish Council
+The appointed auditor is: BDO LLP Arcadia House Maritime Walk Ocean Village Southampton SO14 3TL (e) Insert name and position of person □ councilaudits@bdo.co.uk placing the notice - this person must be the responsible financial officer for the 5.
+This announcement is made by (e) David Wheal, Clerk & RFO to smaller authority Bishopstoke Parish Council